 I didn’t order the kit at the time because I felt I wasn’t confident enough as a quilter.
 I thought that this project was way beyond my skill level.
 So I saved the catalog and always knew that some day I would make Alpine Wonder.
 Well, I was fortunate enough to take the Alpine Workshop in October 2009 with Mary Lou!

-love my Alpine Wonder!
+I am sorry that you cannot see the Swarovski Crystals very well in the pictures.
+I love my Alpine Wonder!
 I leave it up for about 6 months out of the year!
 I had a blast doing all the free-motion quilting!
 I just love how the quilting gave a lot of dimension to this quilt!

 Now my love story with Alpine Wonder wasn’t all roses.
 I had one huge hurdle mistake to overcome!
 After I appliqued the tree to the blue sky background, I needed to cut out that backing before I could quilt it.
 As I was cutting out the backing, I snipped into one of the branches!!!
 Oooohhhhh I was soooooo sick!
 I was speechless.
 I couldn’t even get a bad word out!
 Well, maybe just a few.
 It was a small snip, like a “V” shape, but it was all I could see when I looked at it!
 I had to put a 9-1-1 email into Mary Lou herself to get her opinion on what I should do.
 She was wonderful and prompt!
 She suggested I use some light weight fusible on the back to patch the cut.
 It was a few weeks before I could attempt the resuscitation of Alpine Wonder.
 I just couldn’t bring myself to look at what I had done.
 It worked!
 The fusible was a life saver!
 After I did the quilting, the snip was gone.
 You could no longer see it!
 Alpine Wonder was back in all it’s glory!
 AND we lived happily ever after…